 The team probably has the following differences:

-- Their demands on the time of the business stakeholders is higher
+Their demands on the time of the business stakeholders is higher

-- Their ability, and likely willingness, to provide long term estimates and date commitments is lower
+Their ability, and likely willingness, to provide long term estimates and date commitments is lower

-- The team will want to focus their efforts on a pipeline of their own creation in pursuit of a goal rather than taking orders to deliver tasks
+The team will want to focus their efforts on a pipeline of their own creation in pursuit of a goal rather than taking orders to deliver tasks

-- The team will want to retain a stable structure and working relationships
+The team will want to retain a stable structure and working relationships

 These differences build a bubble within the organisation.
 A section of the company that not just follows slightly different processes and governance, but has a different value set and culture.

 As far as the rest of the organisation is concerned, this is something alien; and once identified the host organisation behaves akin to a living system and the antibodies come out to remove the “infection”.
-For the bubble to persist it requires a senior leader to be able to protect those around them from pressure for their bubble to revert to the status quo; and this goes one of two ways:
+For the bubble to persist it requires a senior leader to be able to protect those around them from pressure to revert to the status quo; and this goes one of two ways:

-The leader pushes on and instigate new bubbles with fellow like minded employees and then moves up, widening their bubble until more of the organisation is inside these bubbles than outside.
+The leader pushes on and instigates new bubbles with fellow like-minded employees and then moves up, widening their bubble until more of the organisation is inside these bubbles than outside.
 Now the status quo are these new ways of working and the pressure switches to be on everyone else to fall in line with the new majority.
 This can happen in small organisations, where the distance from top to bottom in the organisation is relatively small, and moving up to influence higher is possible quickly.
 In my experience this is a rare occurrence.

-Stifle and pop
+Bottom up result two – Stifle and pop

 Sadly this is the more common situation.
 The leader grows the bubble as much as possible but the greater the size, the greater the pressure and eventually the bubble stabilises.
 The bubble remains under repeated attack and the areas on the edge start to be forced to compromise their new operations.
 The frustrated leader finds their options limited and to personally progress either moves sideways or leaves it all together.
 At this point, without the support of their advocate, the bubble bursts.
-New leadership comes in and in a very short space of time, the ways of working of the rest of the organisation are restored.
+New leadership comes in and in a very short space of time, the previous ways of working are restored.

-This is also almost always the scenario associated with the introduction of a consultancy that focuses on team delivery and team level ways of working.
+This is commonly the scenario associated with the introduction of a consultancy that focuses on team delivery and team level ways of working.
 The Consultancy is able to create and protect a bubble, usually within IT, but can’t get over the organisational silos into the business portfolio management and finance.
 Success is declared in the bubble they have created and they then leave the organisation whereupon the immune system invades and reverts much of the operations back to how they were.

 Craig Larman of LeSS fame sums this up beautifully in his first law of organisational behaviour: